 RAMA H. RAWAL MEMORIAL SCHOLARSHIP

-In 2025, the Rama H. Rawal Memorial Scholarship, funded by Raj Rawal in memory of his late mother, Rama H. Rawal, will grant a $3,000 U.S. Dollar academic scholarship to a qualifiying Jamaican woman enrolled in university, trade, vocational, or graduate school.
+The Rama H. Rawal Memorial Scholarship, funded by Raj Rawal in memory of his late mother, Rama H. Rawal, grants a $3,000 U.S. Dollar academic scholarship to a qualifiying Jamaican woman enrolled in university, trade, vocational, or graduate school.

 Rama was an incredibly strong and fiercely independent person.
 She earned a master's degree at a time when few women in India even went to college.
 Similarly, when her husband came to America, she remained in India for more than two years and continued to work full-time as a high school teacher while caring for both sons.
 Rama handled the ups and downs of life with cheerfulness, optimism, and humor.